 Salisbury column - Salisbury (Harare) - Fort Charter - Iron Mine Hill

-advance party under Capt.
-Finch leave for Fort Charter
+Advance party under Capt.
+Finch leaves for Fort Charter

 Cross Hunyani River (Manyame) at daybreak